ehpoppele/389_HW_5_Lies/README.md

 Jon Takagi and Eli Poppele

 ## Benchmarking!
+We have moved our old cache files to a subfolder for this project; everything can still be compiled with the makefile.
+We use `driver_test.cc` (compiling to `test_driver.bin`) to both test some features and call both of our baseline functions, outputting data to .dat files to then be graphed.

 ### Workload Generator
 Our workload generator is implemented by the Generator class in `gen.hh` and `gen.cc`.
 This class has a single method, along with a constructor (a bit complicated) and a destructor (basic/empty implementation).
 The generator tries to create a similar workload to the ETC cache from the paper.
 It uses a struct, `Request`, as a return type to pass to the benchmark/driver program.